apache/james-project/upgrade-instructions.md

 `imapserver.xml` needs to be modified to relocate `imapPackages` from imapServers tag into `imapServer` tags.

+## 3.8.2 version

+No specific operation to conduct from a 3.8.1 version.

 ## 3.8.1 version

 No specific operation to conduct from a 3.8.0 version.